juju/docs/src/en/charms-bundles.md

 ## Naming your Bundle

 By default the Juju GUI will name the bundle `envExport`.
-This is the first line in a bundle.
+This is the first linein a bundle.
 The bundle must have a unique name.
 We recommend descriptive names for your bundle but nothing too long. `wordpress-simple`, `hadoop-cluster`, and `mongodb-sharded` are some examples of bundle names.
 Avoid CamelCase and periods for bundle names.

 ## Sharing your Bundle with the Community

 Bundles are shared by putting a branch onto Launchpad with specific naming which will then be pulled into the Charm Store.
 The branch must be constructed and named according to the following rules.

 The branch name must be structured as:

-    lp:~&LT;your launchpad id&GT;/charms/bundles/&LT;your bundle name&GT;/bundle
+    lp:~<your launchpad id>/charms/bundles/<your bundle name>/bundle

 A concrete example would be: